siniauvinen/JS_tehtavalista/README.md

 ### Technologies
 ***
-A list of technologies that were used to create the project:
+A list of technologies that were used to create the project.
 * Visual Studio Code 1.61.1
 * HTML 5
 * Java Script